 - Put up bird boxes for smaller birds, and they can use them once they start breeding in the spring.

-How do birds cope in bad weather?
+How do birds cope in winter?

 Birds replenish energy lost overnight early in the morning and late in the afternoon.
 In the winter, birds feed fast but they also need to rest more to save energy.
 They also huddle and flock together to keep warm and improve their chances of finding food.
 They also migrate to warmer regions where food is more readily available.